open-amt-cloud-toolkit/mps/docs/General/createProfileACM.md

 <br>

-1\.
-Select the Profiles tab from the menu on the left.
+1. Select the Profiles tab from the menu on the left.

-2\.
-Under the Profiles tab, click New in the top-right corner to create a profile.
+2. Under the Profiles tab, click New in the top-right corner to create a profile.

-3\.
-Specify a Profile Name of your choice.
+3. Specify a Profile Name of your choice.

-4\.
-Uncheck Generate Random Password.
+4. Uncheck Generate Random Password.

-!!! note "Production Environment"
+    !!! tip "Production Environment"
         In a production environment, you typically generate a random password for each AMT device to create a stronger, more secure AMT environment.

-5\.
-Provide a strong AMT Password.
+5. Provide a strong AMT Password.

->**Note:** This password must meet standard, 'strong' password requirements:
+    !!! important
->
+        This password must meet standard, **strong** password requirements:

->> - 8 to 32 characters
+        - 8 to 32 characters

->> - One uppercase, one lowercase, one numerical digit, one special character
+        - One uppercase, one lowercase, one numerical digit, one special character

-6\.
-Select the name of the CIRA Config you created previously from the drop-down menu.
+6. Select the name of the CIRA Config you created previously from the drop-down menu.

-7\.
-Under Activation, select 'Admin Control Mode' from the dropdown menu.
+7. Under Activation, select 'Admin Control Mode' from the dropdown menu.

-8\.
-Click Create.
+8. Click Create.

 [![RPS ACM Profile](../assets/images/RPS_CreateProfile_ACM.png)](../assets/images/RPS_CreateProfile_ACM.png)